‘Stranger Things’ David Harbour To Join ‘Deadpool 2’ Cast As Cable

 — Hugh Jackman (@RealHughJackman) January 17, 2017

-Apart from the introduction of Deadpool’s teammates Cable and Domino into the funky mix that will be Deadpool 2,Den of Geek reported that Colossus and Negasonic Teenage Warhead will be making a comeback in the sequel, as well.
+Apart from the introduction of Deadpool’s teammates Cable and Domino into the funky mix that will be Deadpool 2,Den of Geek reports that Colossus and Negasonic Teenage Warhead will be making a comeback in the sequel, as well.

 Deadpool 2 is expected to return around March or June of 2018.
 Who is your bet for the role of Cable in Deadpool 2?